Top 10 Website Monitoring Tools

 One more survey from Siemens Building Technologies shows that 33% of organizations don't even know the impact of one day's downtime on their business.

 Here is a simple formula you can use to calculate how much profit you might lose if your website goes down:

 Yearly Revenue / Business Hours x Website Impact to Sales %

-And if you are solely an online retailer or e-commerce site, that impact % could very well be close to 100%.
+And if you are solely an online retailer or ecommerce site, that impact % could very well be close to 100%.
 Which means every second counts!
-You can also use this uptime calculator to determine uptime and downtime percentages.

 What is the very first thing people do today when a website is down?
 They go straight to Twitter and Facebook to voice their frustrations.
-This can be very bad for brand reputation, as you don’t want potential new customers seeing this activity on social media.
-Below is an example of just a few of thousands that headed to social media when Amazon went down earlier this year.
+This can be very bad for brand reputation, as you don't want potential new customers seeing this activity on social media.
+Frequent website downtimes can damage a business's reputation and make customers question the reliability and stability of the company.
+Below is an example of just a few of thousands that headed to social media when Amazon went down.